nschan/nf-arassembly/README.md

 ```

 Subsequently, the assembly will be polished using first pilon and then medaka, QUAST will again be used to assess the polished genomes.
-If --skip_pilon is used the genome will only be polished using medaka
+If `--polish_pilon` is used the genome will in addition be polished using short reads.

 # Usage

-## Full Pipeline
+## Standard Pipeline

 The samplesheet _must_ adhere to this format, including the header row.
 Please note the absence of spaces after the commas: